 History and heritage

-The School has a long and celebrated history; Manchester was the world's first industrial city and we were the first English university to offer an engineering degree.
+MACE has a long and celebrated history; Manchester was the world's first industrial city and we were the first English university to offer an engineering degree.

-The history of engineering at Manchester dates back to the establishment of The Manchester Mechanics' Institution (MMI) in 1824 and stretches forward to what we now know as the School of Mechanical, Aerospace and Civil Engineering.
+The history of engineering at Manchester dates back to the establishment of The Manchester Mechanics' Institution (MMI) in 1824 and stretches forward to what we now know as the Department of Mechanical, Aerospace and Civil Engineering.

 The MMI was created from the need to educate working men in the basic principles of science, while Owens College was opened in 1851 for the education of males on non-sectarian lines.
 The Victoria University of Manchester was to develop out of Owens College and the University of Manchester Institute of Science and Technology (UMIST) had direct links back to the MMI.